 This Crispy Baked Tofu recipe is a jumping-off point for so many delicious meals.
 Make it as-is or use some of the suggested variations to mix things up.

 You know those evenings when you realize at 5pm that you have no idea what's for supper?
 But maybe payday is a ways off, so going out isn't an option?
-This baked tofu recipe is my go-to on those evenings.
+Crispy baked tofu is my go-to lately on those evenings.

 OK, and maybe on other evenings, too.
 Because it's so easy to make and to modify!